rkumar/rbcurse/README.markdown

 # rbcurse (for ruby 1.9.x)

+* Migrating from ncurses-ruby to ffi-ncurses
+  I am hoping to dump ncurses-ruby which is infernally hard to install for ffi-ncurses.
+Hopefully that will make adoption of rbcurse easier.
+  Most likely this will be released as a separate gem named "rbcurse-ffi".

+  This is going to be a slow process since there are small things missing in ffi but hopefully we should benefit in the long run.
+I hope to run this on ruby 1.9.3 without installing ncurses-ruby at all.

 * Version that works with ruby 1.9 (backward compatible with 1.8.7)

 * 1.2.0: many additions (See CHANGELOG for details)